Physics is just an underlying concept for everything around us

 Gloria has, since her childhood, a desire for understanding the world that surrounds her, to find out about the living environment through physics, geography, and architecture.
 She is keenly interested in the education of the younger generation of architects and others, especially in climate literacy, technical skills in building physics and material specification - toxicity, embodied carbon, circular economy, hygrothermal performance, biodiversity etc – by being a tutor, visiting critic and lecturer for universities and other organisations in the UK.
 Mainly, as a tutor for Master of Architecture Course at the University of Edinburgh School of Architecture and Landscape Architecture.

-Gloria is currently a director of Scottish Ecological Design Association (SEDA) and chairs SEDA Solar, organising events and judging the Kerr MacGregor Award for Solar Innovation.
+Gloria is currently a director of Scottish Ecological Design Association (SEDA) and chairs SEDA Solar, organising events and was part of the judging panel for the Kerr MacGregor Award for Solar Innovation in previous years.
 She volunteers with Architects Climate Action Network (ACAN) as coordinator and heavily involved with their thematic groups and events.
 She helps with the Royal Incorporation of Architects in Scotland (RIAS) Education Committee and is an Examiner for The Architects Professional Examination Authority in Scotland (APEAS).